Skip to main content Go to home page

 Anyone who will be named on the property’s title must be listed as a FHOG applicant.
 Importantly, you must also include your spouse or partner’s details on the application form regardless of whether they are going to be on the property’s title.
 Their details must be considered when answering the eligibility questions.

-If you are ruled ineligible for the FHOG, but believe you can prove otherwise, please lodge a written objection with us.
+If you are ruled ineligible for the FHOG, but believe you can prove otherwise, you can lodge a written objection with us.

 Applying for the FHOG

-In the majority of cases, the bank or credit union that is providing your finance (see the list of approved agents) will lodge the First Home Owner Grant (FHOG) application form on your behalf.
+In the majority of cases, the bank or credit union that is providing your finance (see the list of approved agents) will lodge the FHOG application form on your behalf.
 Check with them that they are lodging it for you.
 If you require the grant for settlement or first draw down/progress payment, you must lodge your application with an approved agent.

 Only lodge your application with us if an approved agent is not lodging the FHOG application on your behalf.
 You can apply online, including copies of your supporting documents.
 Applications cannot be lodged with us until after the completion of the eligible transaction.